 As soon as we get to diagrams, the story gets more complex.
 Ok, Jill Larkin and Herb Simon once opined on Why a Diagram is worth 10000 words, but it’s about mapping conceptual relationships to spatial relationships.
 And I’ll still argue you need to process the elements, and the relationships, before you understand it.
 So it’s not instantaneous.

-And, yes, there’s the lovely example in Don Norman’s The Design of Everyday Things, where he showed how a relationship was more quickly processed than the equivalent text description (he kindly didn’t mention it was from my Ph.D. thesis ;).
+And, yes, there’s the lovely example in Don Norman’s Things That Make Us Smart, where he showed how a relationship was more quickly processed than the equivalent text description (he kindly didn’t mention it was from my Ph.D. thesis ;).
 Yet not all text can be replaced by images.
 What would convey Nike’s Just Do It slogan more concisely than that text?
 You’d have to establish the relationship first.
 E.g. their ‘swoop’.
 As I mentioned, familiar words are processed essentially as images, as whole words, not being processed by individual characters.

 The same holds true for infographics, by the way.
 They’re not ‘grokked’ immediately.
 They need to be parsed in terms of message, and flow, and information.
 They’re a mashup of text and info, but that doesn’t make it any faster.
 Though they may support retention, but we should use diagrams and images appropriately with text.